ImXico/Cyberpunk/README.md

 ![img](https://i.gyazo.com/da82a22d207f6c07785f65026efff612.png)

 ## Sprite Helper
-A bunch of helper functions to help you position your sprites on the screen.
+A bunch of helper functions to help you pos1 your sprites on the screen.
 Same as the text helper, these methods return `Vector2` coordinates.
 ```java
 #centerOnScreen(imageWidth, imageHeight, App.WORLD_WIDTH, App.WORLD_HEIGHT)
 #centerOnScreenX(imageWidth, y, App.WORLD_WIDTH)